GabrielMMelo/iot_server_deprecated/readme.md

 7. Ctype PHP Extension
 8. JSON PHP Extension

-You can follow my [laravel](https://github.com/GabrielMMelo/iot_server/blob/esp8266/resources/docs/pdf/Laravel.pdf) initial tutorial (PORTUGUESE LANGUAGE).
+You can follow my [laravel getting started tutorial](https://github.com/GabrielMMelo/iot_server/blob/esp8266/resources/docs/pdf/Laravel.pdf) (PORTUGUESE LANGUAGE).

-After that you must clone our repo and then make sure that your favorite web server (we used apache2) is running and looking at our cloned repo in your machine.
+After that, you must clone our repo and then make sure that your favorite web server (we used apache2) is running and looking at our cloned repo in your machine.

 ### Creating a new module